-One thing of note for lawyers that are not computer literate: You may not authorize someone in the lawyer’s office (such as a paralegal) to use the lawyer’s login name and password to file documents in the e-filing system.
+One thing of note for lawyers that are not computer literate: You may not allow someone in the lawyer’s office (such as a paralegal) to use the lawyer’s login name and password to file documents in the e-filing system.

 2019 Update: Time moves on.
 E-filing has not caught on everywhere but 83% of Maryland uses e-filing now: Allegany, Anne Arundel, Calvert, Caroline, Carroll, Cecil, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester counties.